reinhardt/shiftcal/README.md

 The format for the start date is YYYYMMDD (four digits for the year, then two difits each for month and day).

+There is also a flask app.
+If you have installed flask you can run it with

+    $ python webapp.py

 Configuration
 -------------